durrantlab/deepfrag2/apps/README.md

 vary depending on the app.
 To see the default parameter values for each app, look at `/PATH/TO/deepfrag2/apps/APP_NAME/defaults.json`.

-To use these optional parameters (rather than just using the defaults), run the app like this:
+To use these optional parameters (rather than just the defaults), run the app like this:

 ```bash